prettyHello/usb-portal/README.md

 ## Functionnalities

-### Action
+### History

-To show all the actions that the users made, you have to click on the "Actions" button on the top of the screen.

-In this view, you can check the action that people made on the files.
+In this view, you can check the activity of users.

 ![Image](image_md/action_user_date.png)